opsmatic/talks/notfornumbers/01main.md

     * ???
     * Profit

-.notes So as technical staff - what does that mean for us?
+.notes So as technical staff - what does success look like?
+When we're in this virtuous cycle, we are able to think strategically, prepare ourselves well for upcoming releases, communicate and document things effectively, and feel like we're doing something rewarding.

 <!SLIDE bullets>
 # Sad